 FKCC is governed by a five member Board of Trustees.
 The purpose of the board is to provide policy direction for Florida Keys Community College, and we do that in part through formal action at regularly scheduled meetings.
-Meetings are held on the first Monday of the month at 2:00 p.m.
+Meetings are held on the fourth Monday of the month at 2:00 p.m.

 Brian C. Schmitt, Trustee

 Brian Schmitt previously served on the college's Board of Trustees from 1999 to 2007 and served as Board Chair for two years during his term.
 Mr. Schmitt is a real estate broker with Coldwell Banker Schmitt Real Estate in Marathon.
 Before that, he was co-owner and operator of Brian's in Paradise Restaurant and the Boat Inn Marina.